bitnulleins/statify-widget/tags/1.4.5/readme.txt

 == Changelog ==

-= 1.4.6 =

-* Accept only filter minute values >0 (not smaller than zero)
-* Reactivate category selection for "post" type in widget (without extra jQuery)

 = 1.4.5 =

 * Conversion of the interval calculation from PHP UTC to the selected WordPress time zone